Dark Autumn: The Ultimate Guide

 Dark Autumn Skin Tone

 The Dark Autumn has neutral-warm skin.
 So if you can pull off both gold and silver jewelry, don’t eliminate the Deep autumn.
 Your skin’s undertones will be warm, which means it may come off as golden or slightly bronze.
 The skin colors range from light to deep but they will always have a warm-neutral quality to them.
-They can have freckles as well, but their freckles will be more chocolate brown (warmer).
+Freckles are possible, but they are never a defining factor.

 Dark Autumn Eye Colors